Skip to main content

 Treatments for epilepsy

-Anti-epileptic drugs control seizures in more than two-thirds of patients.
-Sometimes, several drugs may be combined to control the epilepsy.
+Anti-epileptic drugs help to control seizures in more than two thirds of patients.
+Sometimes, several drugs can be combined to control epilepsy.

-In some forms of epilepsy, treatment can be stopped after several years.
+In some forms of epilepsy, it is possible to stop treatment after several weeks.

 When focal epilepsy is not controlled by anti-epileptic drugs, surgery should be considered.